JohannesMerkt/docker-remote-vscode/README.md

 ```

 I suggest to copy this and paste it right after the opening curly brace after "MountPoints"

+to save and quit first press ESC to enter command mode then you can type :wq and hit enter

 In order for these changes to take effect restart your synology nas and the you can start the container again.